 To this day the mandate of MER is to support the workboat fleet of the Pacific Northwest and beyond.
 We’ve been called the best little engine company on the west coast.
 Our goal, to start with the most reliable engines, generators, and power transmission equipment we can find.
 We build them into custom products tailored to the commercial marine fleet.
 We focus on fuel efficiency, ease of maintenance, longevity, protection devices, sound reduction, and ease of installation.
 All aimed at the goal of minimizing the cost of ownership for our customers.

 Most of our customers use their equipment to make a living and are repeat customers.
 Many of our new customers have come to us from the recommendation of a friend.
 Typically an engine or generator sale is an interview process.
 Questions asked and answered with the goal of engineering a long-term solution to a need.
 The goal isn’t to minimize the initial up-front cost or to maximize our profits.
 Our prices are a function of our materials costs.
 If you buy a product from MER you probably paid a little more than you could have for an “off the shelf solution.
-We have found over the years it is in our customer’s interest to spend a little more up front, get it right the first time, and save a small fortune in the long haul.
+We have found over the years it is in our customer’s interest to spend a little more upfront, get it right the first time, and save a small fortune in the long haul.

 The owners of MER Equipment are crab and salmon fishermen, marine engineers, fabricators and mechanics.
 Our family and friends are all fishermen, processors, workboat captains, engineers, and port engineers.
 We’re a third generation commercial fishing family and we’re in this business because we like what we do, it shows in our work and the products we build.
-Have we made mistakes?
-Yes, we’re human, but we fix them – that’s a pledge.

 We try very hard to support the American worker.
 Whenever we can we buy the one made in America.
 Sometimes it costs a little more but the money stays home to circulate in our economy, to support American schools and families.